 District Policy for Advanced Placement Examinations:

-The Great Neck Public Schools believe that an Advanced Placement exam is a culminating experience which follows a year of college-level work in an AP class which has College Board approval for both its curriculum and instructor.
+The Great Neck Public Schools believe that an Advanced Placement exam is a culminating experience that follows a year of college-level work in an AP class that has College Board approval for both its curriculum and instructor.
 Therefore, the Great Neck Public Schools will only register students for AP exams for which they have been enrolled in a corresponding AP course in their respective high schools.

-This practice of requiring students to complete a year of college-level work on a College Board-certified course of study before Great Neck will administer an Advanced Placement exam has been in place for more than a decade.
+This practice requiring students to complete a year of college-level work on a College Board-certified course of study before Great Neck administers an Advanced Placement exam has been in place for over a decade.
 Exceptions are extremely rare and have been approved only when truly extenuating circumstances exist; exceptions are NOT granted simply because a student has taken an exam preparation course outside of the District.
 Only the College Board may approve a school, its instructors, and its programs of study, and, should an outside school meet these standards, it would be in a position to administer the AP examination.

 District Policy for Schedule Changes: